The more work you do on yourself before things happen, the easier it will be for you to move through difficult times.–

-While we can’t choose circumstances in life, we can equip ourselves with the proper techniques to help navigate challenges, even the most profound grief.
+While we can’t choose circumstances in life, we can equip ourselves with the proper grounding techniques for anxiety to help navigate challenges.

-Gabby Bernstein, New York Times best-selling author and motivational speaker, has been teaching her readers how to resolve traumas and attain inner peace for over 16 years.
-She personally has been in the process of deep grief due to the loss of her unborn baby.
+Gabby Bernstein, a New York Times best-selling author and motivational speaker, has been teaching her readers how to resolve traumas and attain inner peace for over 16 years.
+She personally has been in deep grief due to the loss of her unborn baby.